 Are spaces still available?
 Yes, we still have spaces available.
 We will announce RIGHT HERE, at this point on this web page, when all spaces are taken.
 If you do not see a note right here saying how all spaces are booked, then yes, we still have room, and you are encouraged to register.

 How to Register: The easy first step is simply to reach out to workshop organizer Jessica Bell via email: email@example.com.
 She will pass along registration information to you, and give instructions on how to pay by PayPal or check.
 Once payment is complete, you will have a reserved seat at the event.
 The SWW will send out periodic e-mail updates to all registered attendees with any & all news about the event.
 Because Jessica plans different workshops, make sure you note that you’re inquiring about the Seattle workshop specifically.

-Refunds: If you sign up for the event and have to cancel for any reason, you will receive 50% of your total payment back [sent by check or PayPal].
+Refunds: If you sign up for the event and have to cancel for any reason at any time, you will receive 50% of your total payment back [sent by check or PayPal].
 The other 50% is nonrefundable and will not be returned, and helps the workshop ensure that only those truly interested in the limited spacing sign up for the event.
-(Please note that query editing payments are completely non-refundable if the instructor has already edited your letter.)
+(Please note that query editing payments and manuscript editing payments are completely non-refundable if the instructor has already edited your work.)